On the relationship between MESP and 0/1 D-Opt and their upper bounds: Transferring and comparing upper bounds for MESP and 0/1 D-Opt

 With the family of examples below, we show that for all $n\geq 4$, the existence of a nonnegative solution to the linear system $(C\circ C)\beta=\mathbf{e}$, mentioned in the theorem above, is sufficient, but not necessary, for $I_n$ to be an optimal solution to the problem \eqref{eq:nlp-tr}.

-\begin{example} Consider $u_1 := \frac{1}{\sqrt{110}}(7\;6\;3\;4\;0\;0\;\cdots\;0)^\top$, $u_2 := \frac{1}{\sqrt{10}}(-1\;2\;1\,-\!\!2\;0\;0\;\cdots\;0)^\top$, $\omega := (1\,-\!\!1\;1\,-\!\!1\;1\;1\;\cdots\;1)^\top$.
+\begin{example} Consider $u_1 := \frac{1}{\sqrt{110}}(7,6,3,4,0,0,\ldots,0)^\top$, $u_2 := \frac{1}{\sqrt{10}}(-1,2,1,-2,0,0,\allowbreak \cdots\!,0)^\top$, $\omega := (1,-1,1,-1,1,1,\ldots,1)^\top$.
 Let $U := (u_1\; u_2)$, $\widehat\Omega := \omega\omega^\top$.
 Note that $\widehat\Omega$ is a feasible solution to \eqref{eq:nlp-trace-dual} with $U^\top \Omega U = (\omega^\top U)^\top(\omega^\top U)= 0$, so, with objective value $n$.
 Therefore, $I_n$ is an optimal solution to \eqref{eq:nlp-tr}.
 Consider $C:= I_n-UU^\top$ and $\Psi := C\circ C$.
-Let $y :=\textstyle\bigl(\frac{5}{8}\;-\frac{9}{2}\;\frac{19}{8}\;0\;0\;0\;\cdots\;0\bigr)^\top$.
+Let $y :=\textstyle\bigl(\frac{5}{8},-\frac{9}{2},\frac{19}{8},0,0,0,\ldots,0\bigr)^\top$.
 We can verify that $\mathbf{e}^\top y = -\frac{3}{2}<0$ and $\Psi^\top y = \mathbf{e}_{3}\geq \mathbf{0}$.
 Then, by the Farkas Lemma, there does not exist $\hat{\beta} \in \mathbb{R}^n_{+}$ with $\Psi \hat\beta = \mathbf{e}$. \end{example}

 Next, we will establish easily verifiable conditions under which the linear system $(C\circ C)\beta=\mathbf{e}$ has a nonnegative solution.
-We base the proof of Theorem \ref{thm:sassenfeld} on the Gauss-Seidel iterative method for linear systems and the (nonsingular) Sassenfeld matrices (see \cite{sass}, and more accessibly \cite{baumann2017note} and \cite[Sec.
+We base our proof on the Gauss-Seidel iterative method for linear systems and the (nonsingular) Sassenfeld matrices (see \cite{sass}, and more accessibly \cite{baumann2017note} and \cite[Sec.
 4.3]{Wendland_2017}).

 \begin{definition} Given $\Psi\in\mathbb{R}^{n\times n}$, consider the Sassenfeld coefficient $\alpha\in\mathbb{R}^n$ defined by

 If $\alpha_i<1$, for all $i\in N$, then we say that $\Psi$ is a Sassenfeld matrix. \end{definition}